A Wellington to Auckland road trip was one of the best things I did while travelling New Zealand!

 If you want something a bit more energetic, then you can head to Action World, which is essentially a giant inflatable for adults!
 It’s great fun and well worth doing if you love that sort of thing!

-Visiting the Tongariro Crossing was one of the best things we did, during our drive from Wellington to Auckland!
+Visiting the Tongariro Crossing was one of the best things we did during our Auckland to Wellington road trip!

 You cross over volcanic terrain with amazing views!
 Passing by the multi-cratered Mount Tongariro and the base of Mount Ngauruhoe.

-First of all, you will need to get to Wellington before you can start the road trip.
+First of all, you will need to get to New Zealand’s capital, Wellington before you can start the road trip.
 If you’re already in the North Island that makes things easier.
-If you’re in the South Island, then you have two options.
+If you’re on the South Island, you have two options.

 Either you can fly to Wellington or you can head to Picton and take the ferry across the Cook Strait.
 The first option is more practical, but the second is perhaps more scenic.
 The choice is yours!